mathpunch/zyron/README.md

 # Zyron Proxy

-Zyron Proxy is a lightweight, self-hosted web proxy built on the Scramjet ecosystem.
+Zyron Proxy is a lightweight, fast, and powerful self-hosted web proxy built on the Scramjet ecosystem.
-It provides a fast, modular, and minimal proxy setup with all required components included.
+It provides a modular, minimal setup with all essential components included.

 ## Features